Professor1711/BugNaath/README.md

 ├── README.md            # This file
 └── targets.txt          # Optional - list of URLs to scan
 ```
-💬 Credits
-Created with 💻
+## 💬 Created with 💻

-by Virendra Leelawat
+by Virendra Kumar Leelawat

 Tool name: BugNaath – “Search Hunter”